gaut2172/TravlrWebApplication/README.md

 # About the Project

 Travlr is a web application for vacation bookings and reviews.
 The fictional client, Travlr Getaways, had two userbases: administrators and customers.
-The customer side was to be content-focused, needed a fast initial load time, and was expecated to have a short user duration.
+The customer side was to be content-focused, needed a fast initial load time, and was expected to have a short user duration.
 On the other hand, the administrator side needed to be feature-focused, required more user interaction, needed a fast and responsive UE instead of a fast initial load time, and required longer user durations.

 # Depth of Project